dholzmueller/bmdal_reg/README.md

 pip3 install torch numpy dill psutil matplotlib seaborn pandas openml mat4py
 ```

-Clone the repository and change to its folder:
+Clone the repository (or download the files from the repository) and change to its folder:
 ```
 git clone git@github.com:dholzmueller/bmdal_reg.git
 cd bmdal_reg